Wall Street closes lower after Fed minutes, crypto fall

 All three main indexes hit their session lows in morning trade, after opening sharply lower at the open, then partially recovered before the release of the Fed minutes pressured them anew.

-Crypto-exchange operator Coinbase Global ,miners Riot Blockchain and Marathon Digital Holdings saw their shares sharply decline on Wednesday.
+Crypto-exchange operator Coinbase Global (COIN.O) ,miners Riot Blockchain (RIOT.O) and Marathon Digital Holdings (MARA.O) saw their shares sharply decline on Wednesday.

-Reporting by Echo Wang in New York; Additional reporting by Noel Randewich in San Francisco; Medha Singh in Bengaluru; Editing by Saumyadeb Chakrabarty Maju Samuel and Aurora Ellis

 Our Standards: The Thomson Reuters Trust Principles.